belluccifranco/spring-concepts-microservices/README.md

-Check the architecture overview opening the microservices.drawio file in https://app.diagrams.net/
+Check the architecture overview by opening the microservices.drawio file in https://app.diagrams.net/